mpv-player/mpv/DOCS/man/options.rst

     the decoded frame is intended for display.
 This option controls how cropping is handled by libavcodec.
 Cropping during decoding has certain limitations with regards to alignment and hardware decoding.
-If this option is enabled, decoder will apply the crop.
-Disabled by default, VO will apply the crop in a more robust way.
+If this option is enabled, decoder will apply the crop, else VO will handle it.
+Enabled by default.

 ``--swapchain-depth=<N>``
     Allow up to N in-flight frames.
 This essentially controls the frame